DiscordBotssS/HA_menstrual_gauge/README.md

 ## Installation via HACS (Recommended)

-The integration automatically installs the Lovelace card when you install the integration - no separate installation needed!
+The integration automatically installs and registers the Lovelace card when you install the integration - no separate installation or manual resource configuration needed!

 ### Install Integration (Card Included)